Writing Our Own Future

 I smile again, relieved she does not know its contents.
 "It was something I bought in London I had custom made here by one of our blacksmiths."

 "What it is?"

 We both sit in bed facing each other.
 "Isa, you know I love you…I always have.
-As I said, I cannot imagine a life without you and our children in it.
+As I said, I cannot imagine a life without you or our children in it.
 If you give me another chance, I will prove to you how everlasting my love is and will love the three of you with every breath I have in me…forever."
-I take out the small object in the bag, which made her cover her mouth in shock.
+I take out the small object in the bag, which makes her cover her mouth in shock.